 2001 Honda Insight review: Retro Road Test

 This is what environmentally-friendly motoring looked like in 1999.
-A car from a time before hybrids were commonplace, the Honda Insight would have looked at home on BBC TV show Tomorrow’s World.
+A car from a time before hybrids were everywhere, the Honda Insight would have looked at home on BBC TV show Tomorrow’s World.

-It boasted unheard-of fuel economy from its petrol-electric powertrain, along with futuristic styling.
-But was it too much, too soon?
+A quarter of a century ago, the Insight boasted unheard-of fuel economy from its petrol-electric powertrain, along with futuristic styling.
+But was it ahead of its time?

 What are its rivals?

-At the same time, Toyota was launching the more conventional hybrid Prius – and that’s still around today (now into its fifth generation, in fact).
+Around the same time, Toyota was launching the more conventional Prius hybrid – and that’s still around today (now into its fifth generation, in fact).

 The Prius boasted five seats, a useable boot and looked a little more normal.
-Most car buyers liked that.
+Most car buyers liked that, and the Prius eventually sold in the millions.

 What engine does it use?